-- Have regard to national planning policy and advice contained in guidance issued by the Secretary of State (e.g. National Planning Policy Framework); - Contribute to the achievement of sustainable development; - Be in general conformity with strategic policies in the development plan for the local area; and - Be compatible with EU obligations and human rights requirements.
+- Have regard to national planning policy and advice contained in guidance issued by the Secretary of State (e.g. National Planning Policy Framework); - Contribute to the achievement of sustainable development; - Be in general conformity with strategic policies in the development plan for the local area (i.e. the Core Strategy and Placemaking Plan); and - The making of the neighbourhood development plan does not breach the requirements of Chapter of Part 6 of the Conservation of Habitats and Species Regulations 2017 (7). - Be compatible with EU obligations and human rights requirements.